 The entry of new players such as PayPay and LINE Pay into the cashless payment space has put downward pressure on service fees.
 In response, Metaps has developed package payment solutions that help enhance business efficiency, thus providing value-added beyond payment services.

 Kaihi Pay is a payment and customer management service for businesses or organizations that offer flat-rate services.
-It mainly targets operators of membership services such as various lesson providers (25% of customers as of end-March 2020), gyms (14%), online services (9%), medical services (7%), online community sites (7%), associations and academic societies (7%), beauty salons (6%), and coworking spaces (6%).
+It mainly targets operators of membership services such as various lesson providers (25% of customers as of end-March 2020, according to interviews held at the company), gyms (14%), online services (9%), medical services (7%), online community sites (7%), associations and academic societies (7%), beauty salons (6%), and coworking spaces (6%).